Priory opens Wellbeing Centre in Birmingham

-The Priory Group has invested £240,000 in its Birmingham Wellbeing Centre in Edmund Street, within walking distance of New Street Station and in the heart of the Colmore business district.
+Priory Group has invested £240,000 in its Birmingham Wellbeing Centre in Edmund Street, within walking distance of New Street Station and in the heart of the Colmore business district.
 It aims to treat up to 1,000 patients a year for conditions including depression, stress, addictions, and eating disorders.
-It will also offer child and adolescent diagnostic services for autism and ADHD.
+It will also offer child and adolescent diagnostic services for autism and attention deficit hyperactivity disorder (ADHD).

 A team of psychiatrists, psychologists and therapists will also be on hand to help with relationship and bereavement issues.
 There will be seven consulting rooms and one group room.
-The Centre has created around 25 local jobs for medical and administrative staffs.
+The centre has created around 25 local jobs for medical and administrative staff.

 Birmingham is a hugely important driver of economic success in the UK; around 4.3 million people of working age live within an hour of the city, and more than 300,000 students and 100,000 graduates live within an hour’s drive of the city, drawn from the 15 universities within reach.